23 May 2023

 Maintain regular and open communication with the newly appointed executive.
-Whilst their appointment has allowed you to have greater focus on fundraising, investors, and long-term strategy, minimising time spent with the executive is counterproductive.
+Whilst their appointment has allowed you to have a greater focus on fundraising, investors, and long-term strategy, minimizing time spent with the executive is counterproductive.
 Ensure their integration and ongoing support by valuing their input.

 2. Transparent Representation